 Their exhibition history includes venues such as the 48th and 57th Venice Biennial; Giacometti Institute Paris; Hamburger Bahnhof, Museum für Gegenwart, Berlin; Irish Museum of Modern Art, Dublin; Kunsthaus Graz; Mori Museum Tokyo; Museum of Contemporary Art Chicago; Reina Sofia Museum Madrid; Tate Museum Liverpool and the Whitney Museum of American Art, New York.

-Their exhibitions have been reviewed in the New York Times, ArtForum International, Art in America, Frieze, Parkett and has been prominently featured on the PBS series, Art 21 – Art in the 21st Century, an educational archive, resource and history of contemporary art that is broadcast in over 50 countries.
+Their exhibitions have been reviewed in the New York Times, ArtForum International, Art in America, Frieze and Parkett, and their work has been featured on the PBS series, Art 21 – Art in the 21st Century, an educational archive, resource and history of contemporary art that is broadcast in over 50 countries.

 Hubbard grew up in Australia and later attended the Skowhegan School of Painting and Sculpture, as well as the graduate sculpture program at Yale University School of Art, New Haven, Connecticut.
-Birchler grew up in Switzerland and attended the Basel School of Fine Arts and the University of Art and Design, Helsinki, Finland.
-They began collaborating as artists-in-residence at the Banff Centre for the Arts and later completed graduate degrees at the Nova Scotia College of Art and Design in Halifax, Canada.
+Birchler grew up in Switzerland and studied at the Academy of Art and Design Basel and the University of Art and Design, Helsinki, Finland.
+They began collaborating as artists-in-residence at the Banff Centre for the Arts and Creativity and later completed graduate degrees at the Nova Scotia College of Art and Design in Halifax, Canada.